Finally, after a lot of research, taking advice from vinyl enthusiasts and my friends, I purchased my first good-quality turntable.

 Denon DP-300F is the only fully automatic belt-drive turntable that has made its place on our list.
 Unlike other turntables in this list, this turntable has a fully automatic auto-stop feature i.e. after the records are finished, the mechanism will lift the tonearm and send it back to its resting position.

-Just like RT85 and AT-LP120XUSB, you need to balance the tonearm, adjust tracking force, and anti-skating yourself but once you are done with technical stuff, the operation of this turntable is super easy.
+Just like RT85 and AT-LP120XUSB, you need to balance the tonearm, adjust tracking force, and anti-skate yourself but once you are done with technical stuff, this turntable is super easy to operate.

 And, this easy operation is one of the main reasons for its popularity among beginners.